sCrypt-Inc/scryptTS-docs/docs/advanced/timeLock.md

 ---
-sidebar_position: 2
+sidebar_position: 9
 ---

-# Tutorial 2: Time Lock
+# Time Lock

 ## Overview

-In this tutorial, we will go over how to create a smart contract, which has a public method, that can only be unlocked once a certain point in time has passed.
+In this section, we will go over how to create a smart contract, which has a public method, that can only be unlocked once a certain point in time has passed.

 ### What is a time lock?